Chiral anomaly induced nonlinear Nernst and thermal Hall effects in Weyl semimetals: Nonlinear planar thermoelectric transport in Weyl Semimetals

 So far, we have numerically calculated the nonlinear planar Nernst and thermal Hall coefficients (Eq.~(10)) as well as checked their nonlinear analog of the Wiedemann-Franz law and the Mott formula (Eq.~(13)), using a simple low-energy effective Weyl Hamiltonian (Eq.~(14)).
 Within this context, to get the finite (nonzero) chiral anomaly induced nonlinear planar response functions, the Weyl cones in each pair are required to be tilted along non-opposite axial directions.
 This is indicated by the Eq.~(13) along with the analytical results for CNHE with $\sigma^0_{yxx}=c^{\prime}_{\sigma}R_s/\mu^{2}$ \cite{chiralanomaly_2020Li}.
-However, in the next section via the lattice model, we find that with finite chiral chemical potential, the Weyl node pairs tilted in opposite direction with respect to each other can still lead to a non-zero value for nonlinear planar Nernst and thermal Hall effects.
+In the next section via the lattice model, we find that with finite chiral chemical potential, the Weyl node pairs tilted in opposite direction with respect to each other can still lead to a non-zero value for nonlinear planar Nernst and thermal Hall effects.
 Interestingly, we also find that finite nonlinear response functions can even exist when the Weyl cones are not tilted at all due to the lattice regularization.
-These results are contrary to what was found for chiral anomaly induced non-linear planar Hall effect in Ref. \cite{chiralanomaly_2020Li}.
+This result is contrary to what was found for chiral anomaly induced non-linear planar Hall effect based on low energy effective model in Ref. \cite{chiralanomaly_2020Li}.